-The grade point average (GPA) for the semester is computed by totaling honor points earned in all courses attempted and dividing by the total hours attempted (GPA=HP/HA).
+The grade point average (GPA) for the semester is computed by totaling quality points earned in all courses attempted and dividing by the quality hours attempted (GPA=QP/QHA).
 Credits are included in calculating the GPA for grades of F, FA and I. The symbols AU, NC, DG, IP, NR, W, and P/U are disregarded in computing the grade point average.